paola-P-99/RL-Homework-2/README.md

 # RL-Homework-2
-# Project overview
+#  Overview
-The goal of this project is to dynamically control a 7 DoF robot manipulator arm in the Gazebo environment to ensure it follows a desired trajectory both in the joint space and the operational space.
-The package contains the configurarion, launch and control file.
+The goal of the homework  is to dynamically control a 7 DoF robot manipulator using Docker and ROS2 with RVITZ and Gazebo to ensure it follows a desired trajectory both in the joint space and the operational space.
+The repo contains the step to download the folders from github,launch the robot and run the controller.
-# Installation
+# Set-up
-The first action is the setup of the workspace,after cloning the repository in the desired folder 1.Clone the repository
+Open the terminal,open the container and enter into the directory where you want to downlad the folder then clone the repository with:

 `$ git clone  ... `

-2.Build the packages
+To build the packages, enter into the ROS2 workspace and build them with:

-`$ colcon build --packages-select ros2_iiwa ros2_kdl_package`
+`$ colcon build`

-3.Source the workspace
+After this source the workspace

 `$  source install/setup.bash`